dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-In case of partial matching, the existing overloading and implicit conversions
+In the case of partial matching, existing overloading and implicit conversions
 apply to the argument.

-#### Copy constructor call vs. Blitting
+#### Copy constructor call vs. blitting

-When a copy constructor is not defined for a struct, initializations are treated
+When a copy constructor is not defined for a `struct`, initializations are handled
 by copying the contents from the memory location of the right-hand side expression
-to the memory location of the left-hand side one (called "blitting"):
+to the memory location of the left-hand side expression (i.e. "blitting"):

 ```d
 struct A